PG-143/Portfolio/README.md

 A beginner QA Engineer from Moscow.

-That is small repository to illustrate some of the skills from my resume.
+That is a small repository to illustrate some of the skills from my resume.

 ---